Steven-Grevera/ENC4265/manual.md

 # Level Rating and Medals
 ![image](https://github.com/user-attachments/assets/ad7404e9-c487-4ce6-acdd-3dd700f570f5)
+*Figure 211: Image of an aftermath screen after a corridor has been completed.
+Image Taken By: Steven Grevera*

 Upon the completion of the level of a corridor, you will receive a series of medals with a set valuation of points and from those points, be granted a rating.
 The ratings consist with the medals unlocked and what are obtained as a result.
 If enough rating is obtained, you will receive Bonus Magatama for purchasing further karuta cards.